rekloud/tinvois-parser/Readme.md

         other countries

     - Merchant name: I listed the most common merchants in Germany.
 It first tries to string match one from that list.
-If non of them found, it uses simply the first line in the image.
-Turns out it works fine :)
+If none of them found, it uses simply the first line in the image.
+Turns out it works fine.

 ## Sample result